 Post-Baccalaureate Certificate in Teacher Education (PBCTE) – Secondary Education (Science)

-In collaboration with the University of Hawai’i College of Education, the Global Environmental Science (GES) program offers a combined Bachelor of Science in Global Environmental Science and Post-Baccalaureate Certificate in Teacher Education (PBCTE) pathway that helps students earn both degree and license to teach in the State of Hawaii in five years.
+In collaboration with the College of Education Institute for Teacher Education – Secondary Education, the Global Environmental Science (GES) program offers a combined Bachelor of Science in Global Environmental Science and Post-Baccalaureate Certificate in Teacher Education (PBCTE) pathway that helps students earn both degree and license to teach in the State of Hawaii in five years.

 - Minimum Credits: A minimum of 138 credits total is required for both degrees, including 33 credits PBCTE coursework (inclusive of practicum credits).